-4 Things to Know before You Visit Flower Fields
+Everything You Need to Know Before a Visit to Flower Fields

-Majority of people agree that nothing can be better than spring.
-Can you even argue with it?
-Commonly described as the time of rebirth and renewal, spring awakens every inch of earth.
-It gives permission to countless flowers and plants to push through dark soil they were trapped in to blue sky and warm sun.
-Before you realize, the lush greenery invigorated by abundant spring rains covers hills and valleys.
-Trees dress up in full bloom and bountiful colorful flowers like priceless bridal veils envelop fields.
+The majority of people agree that nothing can beat spring.
+Commonly described as the time of rebirth and renewal, this season awakens every inch of earth.
+It gives permission to countless flowers and plants to push through dark soil they were trapped in in winter and reach to blue sky and warm sun.
+Before you realize, the lush greenery, invigorated by abundant spring rains, covers hills and valleys.
+Trees dress up in full blossom and bountiful floral veils envelop meadows and mountainsides.
 The flowers!
-It means it’s time to visit the flower fields.
+It means it’s time to visit abundant flower fields again.

-Dreaming of your next visit to the flower fields, you did your homework and diligently jotted down the time when the flowers are in the pick bloom.
+Dreaming of your next visit to the flower fields, you do your homework and diligently jot down the time when the flowers are in peak bloom.
 Now you must be really excited about your upcoming trip to the fields.
-But like it happens more often than you can expect, life or better to say weather gets in and interrupts your plans.
-Too much or not enough rain, late winter, lack of sunrays are just some of the obstacles that can intervene with your visit to the flower fields.
-What should you do in this situation?
-Always have an alternative!
+But like it happens more often than you can expect, life, or better to say weather, gets in and interrupts your plans.
+Too much or not enough rain, late winter, lack of sunshine are just some of the obstacles that can interfere with your visit to the flower fields.
+Thus, always have an alternative plan!
 I learned it hard way.

 The Flower Fields at Carlsbad Ranch